 HAVE OTHER QUESTIONS?

 If you have other specific questions or need more information about Baptism, please contact Jill Brunelle.
+Please note, first Sundays of each month are very difficult for baptisms because those are our Communion Sundays.

 Administrative Assistant to the Senior Pastor